CamelGyuwon/DS535/README.md

 ## Usage
 ### Data
-All the dataset we used is in ./datasets
+ml-1m dataset we used is in ./datasets
+Since all the dataset is too big for upload please refer the [official code](https://github.com/yiyanxu/diffrec)

 #### L-DiffRec
 Our best performance is based on L-DiffRec